 Doing search engine optimisation effectively is difficult.
 Certain aspects of it, such as keyword research (see below) are worth getting an expert in.

 However, there are some things you can do to help your website show up on the terms your customers are searching for.
+These include:

 - Select one main keyword per webpage